-The aim of this Blog is to hopefully paint a picture of the joy I get from running off road
+The aim of this Blog is to paint a picture of the joy I get from running off road

 The definition of “putting your best foot forward” is to embark on an undertaking with as much effort and determination as possible.
 Saturdays heat meant my half marathon training run had strategic effort rather than maximum but the determination was set to max.
 Since starting this blog I’ve run a second Saturday 13.1 mile run so I’ll incorporate a few more thoughts.